pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-When presence_deltas is enabled, interval may include joined/left/timedout arrays:
+When presence_deltas is enabled, interval may also include joined, left, timedout arrays.
+If the interval message would exceed ~30 KB, the arrays are omitted and here_now_refresh: true is included; call hereNow to fetch the full list.

 ```
 `1{